ChrisWu11/IELTS-Practice/comparison-diagrams/index.md

 ## 范文

-The two pictures compare the current layout of the ground floor of a house with a plan to redesign the same living space.
+The two pictures compare the <span style="color:red">current layout</span> of the ground floor of a house with a <span style="color:red">plan to redesign</span> the same <span style="color:red">living space</span>.

 <!-- 一个变化，一个没有变化 -->

-We can see that the new design proposal involves making a number of changes to the ground floor of the house, mainly in the central hall area.
-There are no plans to change external walls or entrances。
+We can see that the <span style="color:red">design proposal</span> involves making a number of changes to the ground floor of the house, mainly in the <span style="color:red">central hall area</span>.
+There are no plans to change external walls or entrances.

 <!-- 选取一半作比较 -->

-The most noticeable change from the existing to the proposed floor plan is that there will no longer be a separate hall area when the building work has been done.
-This will be achieved by removing the internal wall and door between the hall and living room, along with the current staircase and under-stair storage cupboard.
-With no separate hall area, the proposed living room will also contain the staircase to the first floor.
+The most noticeable change from the <span style="color:red">existing</span> to the <span style="color:red">proposed</span> floor plan is that <span style="color:red">there will no longer be</span> a separate hall area <span style="color:red">when the building work has been done</span>. <span style="color:red">This will be achieved by removing</span> the internal wall and door between the hall and living room, along with the current <span style="color:red">staircase</span> and <span style="color:red">under-stair storage cupboard</span>.
+With no separate hall area, the proposed living room <span style="color:red">will also contain</span> the <span style="color:red">staircase</span> to the first floor.

-To replace the current straight staircase, a new set of winding stairs will be installed in the corner of the living room.
-The internal door between the hall and kitchen will also be replaced with double doors connecting the kitchen with the new living room.
-Finally, the planned building work will also include the installation of some kitchen furniture.
+To replace the current straight <span style="color:red">staircase</span>, <span style="color:red">a new set of winding stairs</span> <span style="color:red">will be installed</span> in the corner of the living room.
+The internal door between the hall and kitchen <span style="color:red">will also be replaced</span> with double doors connecting the kitchen with the new living room.
+Finally, the planned building work will also include<span style="color:red">the installation of some kitchen furniture</span>.

 ## 重点词汇